A control-oriented approach to optimal sensor placement: Control-oriented design criterion and uncertainty quantification

 This suggests that minimization of the control-oriented criterion can potentially reduce the expected control objective.
 However, due to the dependence of \cref{eq:expAopt} on data, minimization of $\Psi^{cA}$ may not guarantee minimization of $\Exp(\ctrlObjs | \ \obs)$.
 Nevertheless, in the case where the variance of $\Psi^{cA}$ over designs dominates $\ctrlObjs(\dparmap^\obs)$, the expectation and variance of the control objective is often minimized with a cOED.

 We also note that the cOED criterion can be bounded by the classical A-optimality criterion~\cref{eq:aoptimal_criterion}.
 Namely, it is straightforward to show that

 where the norm in the right-hand side is the operator norm induced by the norm $\| \cdot \|_\M$ on $\Rm$; see \cite[Fact~5.12.7]{BernsteinMatrixMath11}.
-Thus, in situations where $\mat{A}$ has near-orthogonal columns, minimizing the classical A-optimality criterion can be beneficial in terms of reducing the cOED criterion.
+As a result, in situations where $\mat{A}$ has near-orthogonal columns, minimizing the classical A-optimality criterion can be beneficial in terms of reducing the cOED criterion.
 This, however, does not hold in general, where $\| \mat{A}^*\mat{A} - \mat{I}\|$ might be large.